APTrust/dart-docs/docs/dart2/users/settings/import.md

+---
+description: >-
+  Import DART 2 settings from a URL or from pasted JSON to configure your installation from shared data.
+---

 # Importing Settings

 You can import settings into DART from a URL or by copying and pasting data.
 DART's data import feature helps organizations configure and distribute basic settings for their users.